TeamUlriken/FastTrakDownloads/readme.md

   * Using the build script for zip-packages.
 It uses http get.
   * Using FastTrakUpdate.exe.
 It will "prettify" the xml, so it will be slightly different from a http get.

-Todo
-====
-Every protocol should have its own repository.
-For now, only GBD has a separate repo.